Debt vs equity financing: which is right for your business stage?

 Pre-exit / pre-IPO

-Equity becomes useful for strategic reasons: bringing in investors who add credibility, signalling, or sector relationships ahead of a sale.
-Debt at this stage is often used opportunistically to delay a raise and protect valuation.
+Equity becomes useful for strategic reasons: bringing in investors who add credibility or sector relationships ahead of a sale.

 When equity is still the right call